xdg-rs/dirs/directories/README.md

 This library is written in Rust, and supports Linux, Redox, macOS and Windows.
 Other platforms are also supported; they use the Linux conventions.

-_dirs-next_, the low-level sister library, is available at [dirs-next].

 ## Example